uNetworking/uWebSockets.js/README.md

 <img src="https://github.com/uNetworking/uWebSockets/raw/master/misc/2018.png" />

 ### :gear: Gear up
-µWebSockets.js is the **Node.js integration** of [µWebSockets](https://github.com/uNetworking/uWebSockets); a **standalone C++ project**.
-If performance is of utter importance, you don't necessarily have to use JavaScript/Node.js but could write apps in C++ using µWebSockets directly.
-It works exactly the same way, and will offer unbeatable performance for those highly demanding applications.
-Either way - the two projects both follow the same security testing, compliance testing and receive the same bug fixes and features.
+If performance is of utter importance, you don't necessarily have to use JavaScript/Node.js but could write apps in C++ using [µWebSockets](https://github.com/uNetworking/uWebSockets) directly.
+It works exactly the same way, and will offer the best performance for those highly demanding applications where scripting won't do.

 ### :handshake: Permissively licensed
 Intellectual property, all rights reserved.